mickvangelderen/clustered-light-shading/README.md

    before SteamVR has completely launched and exit.
 Starting the application again might make things work because SteamVR had time to launch.

+3. If you're using a single base-station, make sure it is configured as type A.

 ## Interesting stuff